 how to make balushahi recipe (badusha recipe)

-- To make sugar syrup, firstly, in a pan, combine sugar, water and bring it to a boil.
+- In a pan, combine sugar, water and bring it to a boil.

-- To begin with, first, in a bowl, combine, flour, soda, crushed saffron and ghee
+- In a bowl, combine, flour, soda, crushed saffron and ghee

 - Then, add yoghurt and mix nicely